stackpulse/playbooks/redis/get-big-keys/README.md

 [![Import to StackPulse](../../images/open_in_stackpulse.svg)](https://app.stackpulse.io/playbook/create#https://github.com/stackpulse/playbooks/blob/master/redis/get-big-keys/playbook.yaml)

 This playbook queries a Redis host and retrieves the current big keys.
-It then send that output to Slack recipients of you choice as a snippet.
+It then sends that output to Slack recipients of your choice as a snippet.

 ## Your benefits